 The University of Groningen attracts a large international community!
 Our Erasmus Student Network (ESN) conveniently facilitates all international students in Groningen and organizes over 150 activities a year.
 The University of Groningen has strong international connections which means that you can easily spend part of your degree studying abroad.
 The University also offers several unique international Master’s degree programmes in cooperation with other large European universities.

-Want to know more about Journalism M.A.?
+Want to know more about MA Journalism?
 Fill out the following form and we'll pass your details on to a representative from the school, who will respond to your enquiry.

 Be the first to write a review!